Categories

 One problem that needed to be sorted out happened within the section titled, “Creating a card view“.
 I ran into this warning:

 Then repeat for the remaining 15 colours or just download the “starting project”.
-I can see why the writers of the tutorial recommend skipping the tedious operation of adding each colour manually but it’s nice to know how to do it.
+I can see why the writers of the tutorial opted to skip the tedious operation of adding each colour manually but it’s nice to know how to do it.